mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 #### Need for Modularization

 As hardware development progressed, a monolithic software pipeline proved insufficient.
-Each hardware kernel needed isolated verification against a software "golden" reference.
+Each hardware kernel needed isolated verification against a software gold reference.
 This drove the need to refactor the software into modular functions for each DSP stage.

 #### Refactoring: Creation of `mel_gold.py`